BJP leader, brother shot dead in J-K's Kishtwar

 IMAGE: BJP leader Anil Parihar.

-A senior Bharatiya Janata Party leader of Jammu and Kashmir and his brother were shot dead by suspected militants in Kishtwar district Thursday night, officials said.
+A senior Bharatiya Janata Party leader and his brother were shot dead by terrorists in the communally-sensitive Kishtwar district on Thursday night, prompting the Jammu and Kashmir administration to impose curfew and call out the Army as people staged angry protests and started manhandling senior police personnel, officials said.

-State secretary of BJP Anil Parihar and his brother Ajeet were returning from their shop in Kishtwar when they were fired upon from close range at a dark, narrow lane leading to their house, the officials said.
+BJP state secretary Anil Parihar, 52, and his brother Ajeet, 55, were returning home from their shop when they were fired upon from close range at a dark, narrow lane leading to their house, the officials said, adding this was the first such political killing in Jammu region in recent years.

 The assailants were apparently waiting for the brothers to return home and used pistols to target them, they said.